Do you know your skin type?

 Oily Skin — Those with oily skin will have spots on the tissue in multiple areas.
 These spots will be noticeable and are transparent.
 Visible signs of oily skin are enlarged pores, greasiness and acne breakouts.
 Gentle is the name of the game.
 If you look at many of the standard facial care products for oily skin, you will see harsh ingredients that strip the skin of its natural oils.
 When this happens, your pores will "rebel" and produce more oil to compensate.
 It is a vicious cycle.
-Our Daily Cleanser with Lemongrass and Rosemary is a smart choice if you are oily, as excess sebum and environmental debris will be cleansed, without stripping the skin.
+Our Daily Facial Cleanser with Rosemary & Lemongrass is a smart choice if you are oily, as excess sebum and environmental debris will be cleansed, without stripping the skin.

 Dry Skin — Does your tissue look the same as it did when you put it on your face?
 If your skin does not leave any sebum on the tissue, then chances are your skin is dry.
 If you have dry skin, it will often feel uncomfortably tight and even look dull.
 To combat dryness, look for products with natural butters and oils, and consider using products with Palmarosa Essential Oil, which is wonderful for dry skin, as it is moisturizing and may help with dry patches.
 Argan oil is another must to pamper your dry skin.
 Find it in Seed Extra Moisturizing Face Cream.

 Normal Skin — If you have normal skin, there will be just the lightest touch of oil left behind.
 Your skin is neither oily nor dry.
 It will feel comfortable to the touch and look healthy.
 People with normal skin will do well with a basic skin care routine -- whether they be fragrance free or with beneficial essential oils.